 Hilary White introduces a selection of imaginative ways to foster speaking, listening and understanding in your children…

-Time to talk: In the busy environment of the early years setting, it’s easy to forget the value of simply talking.
+In the busy environment of an early years setting, it’s easy to forget the value of simply talking.
 Try to prioritise conversational opportunities and pick up on ad hoc explorations of concepts, events, words and stories – particularly during unstructured moments in the day.
-Following up the child’s questions and comments often leads to the richest conversations – and it’s also useful to ask voluntary helpers to focus on simply chatting with the children.

 Although it’s important to encourage children to be attentive, we can only expect so much.
 The best way of helping children’s listening skills is to show them that listening is worth their while.